 HECM Reverse Mortgage

-The most common reverse mortgage is a HECM (Home Equity Conversion Mortgage) because it can provide the most cash for homes valued under $970,800, normally has a lower interest rate than a jumbo reverse mortgage and may be easier to qualify.
-However, HECM’s are limited to factoring in a maximum home value of $970,800.
-That means if your house is appraised at $1,500,000, the loan amount will only be calculating the home’s value using the $970,800 limit.
+The most common reverse mortgage is a HECM (Home Equity Conversion Mortgage) because it can provide the most cash for homes valued under $1,149,825, it normally has a lower interest rate than a jumbo reverse mortgage and may be easier to qualify.
+However, HECM’s are limited to factoring in a maximum home value of $1,149,825 (as of January 1, 2024).
+That means if the borrower’s house is appraised at $1,500,000, the loan amount will only be calculated using the home’s value up to the $1,149,825 limit.

 HECM for Purchase

-If your home is valued above the HECM limit ($970,800) and you want to get a higher loan amount by accessing more of your home’s equity, then consider Smartfi Home Loan, LLC’s Choice Jumbo Reverse Mortgage.
-The Smartfi Choice has no home value limit and can loan up to $4,000,000!
+The Choice jumbo reverse mortgage loan is only available at Smartfi Home Loans.
+If your client’s home is valued above the HECM limit ($1,149,825) and they want to get a higher loan amount by accessing more of their home’s equity, then consider Smartfi’s Choice Jumbo Reverse Mortgage.
+The Smartfi® Choice has no home value limit and can loan up to $4,000,000!

-How Will My Lender Examine My Credit History for a Reverse Mortgage?
+How Will The Lender Examine The Borrower’s Credit History for a Reverse Mortgage?

 For a borrower to qualify, the lender must first carry out a credit check to ascertain the borrower’s credit history with the relevant credit agencies.
 However, this process is not the same as taking out a traditional mortgage.